100867424/COMP-1238/README.md

 ### Update #2

-Adding this text to practice using VS Code to make changes to git
+Adding this text to practice using VS Code to make changes to git.

 ### Update #3